clerk/clerk-docs/CONTRIBUTING.md

 </Tabs>
 ```

-The component also accepts a `type` property, which is used to sync the active tab across multiple instances by passing each instance the same exact `string` to the `type` property.
+The component also accepts an optional `type` property, which is used to sync the active tab across multiple instances by passing each instance the same exact `string` to the `type` property.

 For example, in the example below, if the user were to choose "JavaScript" as the tab they want to see, both `<Tabs />` components would change their active tab to "JavaScript" because both components were passed `"framework"` as their `type`.